 Another way to find a great dog shampoo is by asking dog owners you know for some tips.
 Maybe you know someone who has the same kind of dog you have.
 If so, ask that person what dog shampoo they use.
 Just do what it takes to pick the right shampoo based on your dog’s needs.

-What to Use When You’re In a Pinch
+What to Use When You’re in a Pinch

 If you run out of dog shampoo at the worst possible time and need to get your dog bathed right away, don’t fret!
 When you’re in a pinch, you can safely wash your dog using human baby shampoo.
-Baby shampoo is gentler than adult shampoo, which means it will be less harsh on your dog’s skin and fur.
+Baby shampoo is gentler than adult shampoo, which will be less harsh on your dog’s skin and fur.

 Don’t let the lather make its way into your dog’s eyes, nose, or mouth because it can cause some irritation to the mucous membranes.
-If you use this DIY dog shampoo, be sure to thoroughly rinse it out of your dog’s fur so it doesn’t cause your dog’s skin to become dry and flaky.
+If you use this DIY dog shampoo, thoroughly rinse it out of your dog’s fur so it doesn’t cause your dog’s skin to become dry and flaky.

 Don’t Bathe Your Dog Unnecessarily

-Even if your dog is usually clean, he may get dirty and smelly occasionally and especially if he gets into something like the biggest and dirtiest mud puddle in your yard!
+Even if your dog is usually clean, he may get dirty and smelly occasionally, especially if he gets into something like the biggest and dirtiest mud puddle in your yard!
 While a good bath now and then is a great way to keep your dog clean, overdoing it is not a good idea.

 Tips for Safely Bathing Your Dog